zeshuaro/semantic-release-pub/README.md

 ### `pub.dev` authentication

+You can publish to `pub.dev` using either GitHub Actions OIDC or Google Service Account.

+#### GitHub Actions OIDC

+The following instructions are referenced from the [documentation](https://dart.dev/tools/pub/automated-publishing#configuring-automated-publishing-from-github-actions-on-pub-dev) of Dart.
+Below are the key steps to allow authentication to `pub.dev` via GitHub Actions OIDC.

+1. Enable automated publishing.

+    > To complete this step, you must have uploader permission on the package or be an admin of the publisher that owns the package.

+    1. Navigate to the package Admin tab (pub.dev/packages/<package>/admin).
+    2. Click Enable publishing from GitHub Actions.
+    3. Then fill in the necessary information.

+ 2. In your workflow, add the `id-token` permission.

+    ```yaml
+    jobs:
+      publish:
+        permissions:
+          id-token: write
+    ```

+#### Google Service Account

 The following instructions are referenced from the [documentation](https://dart.dev/tools/pub/automated-publishing#publish-using-exported-service-account-keys) of Dart.
 Below are the key steps to allow authentication to `pub.dev`.

 1. [Create a Google Cloud project](https://cloud.google.com/resource-manager/docs/creating-managing-projects), if you don’t have an existing project.